willdphan/tour-guide/README.md

 3. `api.py`: Main entry point for the API and request handling logic.

-4. `extract.py`: Utility functions for web scraping and content analysis.
+4. `prompts.py`: Predefined text prompts or templates used in the application.

-5. `mark_page.js`: Client-side JavaScript for marking or annotating web pages.
+5. `tools.py`: Utility functions and standalone tools supporting various operations.

-6. `mark.py`: Server-side logic for marking or processing web pages.
+6. `types.py`: Custom type definitions and data structure declarations.

-7. `prompts.py`: Predefined text prompts or templates used in the application.
+7. `mark_page.js`: Client-side JavaScript for marking or annotating web pages.

-8. `tools.py`: Utility functions and standalone tools supporting various operations.
+8. `extract.py`: Utility functions for web scraping and content analysis.

-9. `types.py`: Custom type definitions and data structure declarations.
+9. `mark_page.js`: Client-side JavaScript for marking or annotating web pages.

 ### Frontend